tderflinger/libretranslate-ts/README.md

-# libretranslate-js
+# libretranslate-ts

-A simple and easy to use JavaScript library for [LibreTranslate](https://libretranslate.com/).
+A simple and easy to use TypeScript library for [LibreTranslate](https://libretranslate.com/).
-Includes TypeScript bindings.
+Can also be used with JavaScript.

 ## Installation